 Q: What about my College work, what if I fall behind?

 Don't worry.
-Your Course Leader or Assessor will send you work and you are expected to return it to them for marking.
+Your Course Leaders and Assessors will send you work and you are expected to return it to them for marking.

 Q: I usually attend a placement for my course, can I still attend?